dsjas297/FaceBreak/README.txt

 [Posting to a region]
 Type a comment in the test box at the top of the right pane.
 Click â€œPostâ€� to post the comment and see the region updated immediately.

+[Viewing notifications]
+Notifications are updated every time an action is performed.
+The digit next to "Edit" shows the number of notifications pending.
+Once you have performed an action on a notification, reload the notifications page to update it.